 Ingredients

-Add the orange juice, olive oil, mustard, maple syrup, salt, and pepper.
+2. Add dressing: add the orange juice, olive oil, mustard, maple syrup, salt, and pepper.

 I recommend trying to make this at least an hour in advance of serving, but you can skip the resting time if you massage the cabbage a while longer.
 It is a bit like kale in that it’s a bit too chewy or hard without taking that step.

-As mentioned above, it does last a few days, so you can make a larger batch and store it for later.
+As mentioned, it does last a few days, so you can make a larger batch and store it for later.
 This makes up the longer than usual active time needed for another salad.
+To make ahead, I recommend mixing the cabbage and dressing, the topping with the orange and pomegranate right before serving.

 This makes a fairly small salad, and I usually double it if I’m prepping it for the week.
 If you know you’ll like it, then just double it from the get-go, and if you’re not sure, stick to this the first time.